 These are some ideas for building passive income streams.
-As I said at the outset it takes time to set them up and to grow their income into a significant amount of money, but it is well worth it.
-As it stands today, my passive income generates about $4,000/year, or roughly $333/month, and once my mortgage is paid off I expect to triple that amount in the next 2 years.
+As I said at the outset it takes time to set them up and to grow the income into a significant amount of money, but it is well worth it.
+As it stands today, my passive income generates about $15,000/year, or roughly $1,250/month, and once my mortgage is paid off I expect to triple that amount.
 To learn more about my passive income strategy or to see my dividend stock and ETF holdings check out my Dividend Income / Monthly Highlights page.

 Check out my other Passive Income Articles:

 Photo Credit: Image courtesy of Stuart Miles / FreeDigitalPhotos.net